Marba language: Description

-Alternate non-preferred spellings include Maraba.
 Historically the language has sometimes been called Azumeina.
+The peoples who speak Marba as their traditional first language are still known collectively as Azumeina.
+These are the Marba, Kolon, Gogo, Léo and Dargaye clans.
+Some people identify the Léo as ethnically Musey, even though they speak Marba as their first language.

+The Azumeina are among the peoples known collectively as Banana; the others are the Massa, who speak Masa, and the Musey.
+The Banana peoples correlate with the Masa North languages.

+Marbana means "Marba people" and Masana similarly means "Massa people".
+Alternate non-preferred spellings of Marba include Maraba.

-Banana, Bananna and Ho Ho were sometimes used during the time of the French administration but have fallen into disuse.
+The name "Marba Ho Ho" was sometimes used historically but has fallen into disuse.

 The Marba of this article is a different topic from Marfa [mvu] and Maba [mde] which are Nilo-Saharan languages spoken in the Ouaddaï and Wadi Fira regions of Chad.

 Classification

 Marba [mpg] is classified in the Masa languages (fr) subgroup of the Chadic languages (fr) branch of the Afro-Asiatic language (fr) family.

 Geographic distribution and variations

 The following people groups speak Marba and are therefore called Azumeina: